-Holly Luyah Rocks A Light-Blue Bikini To Flaunt Her Incredible Curves And Thick Thighs On Instagram
+Holly Luyah Rocks A Light Blue Bikini To Flaunt Her Incredible Curves And Thick Thighs On Instagram

-American model and celebrity makeup artist Holly Luyah recently took to her Instagram account and wowed her 3.1 million fans with a hot, multi-snap post.
+American model and celebrity makeup artist Holly Luyah recently took to her Instagram account and wowed her 3.1 million fans with a hot multi-snap post.

-In the pics, which were uploaded on Friday morning, Luyah could be seen rocking a light-blue bikini that included feminine frill details and a tie-up feature on the front.
-The risque ensemble not only allowed her to show off a glimpse of her breasts but she also put her thick thighs on full display.
+In the pics, which were uploaded on Friday morning, Luyah was rocking a light blue bikini that included feminine frill details and a tie-up feature on the front.
+The risque ensemble not only allowed her to show off a glimpse of her breasts, but she also put her thick thighs on full display.

 Staying true to her style, she opted for a full face of makeup.
 The application featured foundation and a shimmery mauve shade of lipstick.
-She dusted her cheeks with a pink blush, wore bronze eyeshadow, a thick coat of mascara, and well-defined, dark eyebrows.
+She dusted her cheeks with a pink blush, wore bronze eyeshadow, a thick coat of mascara, and had well-defined dark eyebrows.
 She finished off her makeup application by applying a bronze highlighter on her T-zone.
 To ramp up the glam, she also had her manicured nails painted with a white polish.

 Luyah wore her brunette tresses down and allowed them to cascade over her shoulders.
 In terms of accessories, she opted for multiple gold chain pendants and an assortment of rings.

-To the excitement of her fans, Luyah posted not one, not two, but four snaps from the photoshoot and struck a different pose in each one of them to provide her fans with a detailed look at her amazing figure.
+To the excitement of her fans, Luyah posted four snaps from the photo shoot and struck a different pose in each to provide her fans with a detailed look at her amazing figure.

-In the first pic, she could be seen sitting on the floor, holding her hair, and looking straight into the camera.
-In the second one, she lifted her chin, puckered her lips, and held an orange in her hands.
-In the third snap, she held the orange close to her mouth, while in the fourth and final photograph, Luyah showed off her sexy thigs and looked away from the camera.
+In the first pic, she was sitting on the floor, holding her hair, and looking straight into the camera.
+In the second, she lifted her chin, puckered her lips, and held an orange in her hands.
+In the third snap, she held the orange close to her mouth, while in the fourth and final photograph, Luyah showed off her sexy thighs and looked away from the camera.

 The post earned a whopping 97,000 likes and close to 2,000 comments within less than a day of going live.